Ldepaolis/LucaDePaolisParticleRepistory/README.md

 developer: luca.depaolis@lnf.infn.it
 description: In this project I will prepare an exercise for the course of Marco Vanadia about object programmation for physicist

----->LucaDePaolisPArticleProgram
+---->LucaDePaolisParticleProgram

 LucaDePaolisParticleProgram could be called using ./bin/LucaDePaolisParticleProgram.
-The corresponding file .cxx is in util folder.
-To produce the program I use "g++ -c util/LucaDePaolisParticleRepistory.cxx bin/LucaDePaolisParticleProgram"
+To modify the program and recompile it is sufficient to enter in folder "LucaDePaolisParticleRepistory" and type "make" on terminal.
+For more details open Makefile and read it.